Superformula/test-full-stack/README.md

 My biggest struggles and time losses were in the subscription response as I kept getting a null response.
 I had to just scrap it and move on and at this point I would reach out to my peers and see what silly thing I was overlooking.

 ~If time and skills allow I will be taking the plunge into learning how the AWS Lambda functions work as the address to lat/long lookup doesn't belong on the client side.~ I've implemented the Google geocode api cient side as diving into the Lambda world without a mentor seems a tad daunting.
 It makes sense to me what/how it works but tying it all together has escaped me.

+## Unit Tests

+I am at a crossroads with these unit tests.
+For this particular app I ran into two road blocks.
+First one being the only functions that made sense to unit test are very simple state changes and second one being I am not sure how to actually do unit tests in react.

+So obviously, I can write a unit test but the react testing ecosystem is a bit strange from what I am gathering.
+You can use the rendering and enzyme tools to render the output and check for it but then why would I use cypress?
+I also wasn't sure how to stub and mock things out.
+Perhaps I am just so used to the component stuff in angular and vue?
+In the end I just found it super frustrating in particular with the card rendering stuff.
+I gave it the mock data but the tests would fail because the card itself was off the virtual DOM I think? 🤔  Not quite sure here.